astelrastogi/SAiDL-Summer-Assignment-2023/README.md

 <img width="223" alt="Screenshot 2023-04-24 at 12 02 05 PM" src="https://user-images.githubusercontent.com/54110949/233917130-014a433c-1105-4862-96b1-72e51912ca6d.png">

 ## Task 4
-For standard softmax - 10 epochs of 782 iterations each (took 135s on avg on each epoch) For gumbel softmax - 10 epochs of
+For standard softmax - 10 epochs of 782 iterations each (took 134s on avg on each epoch) For gumbel softmax - 10 epochs of 782 iterations each (took 135s on avg on each epoci\h)

 ## BONUS